solygambas/react-native-shopping-app/README.md

 - handling errors with try/catch blocks and throwing Alerts.
 - using getState from Redux-thunk to send http requests with a token.

+## Usage

+You need to add Environment.js in the constants folder and provide your Firebase keys in it.

 Based on [React Native - The Practical Guide](https://www.udemy.com/react-native-the-practical-guide/) by Maximilian Schwarzmüller.